 - Conflict resolution and mediation strategies

-- Updates and maintenance to HR policies
+- Updates and maintenance of HR policies

 When disputes cannot be avoided, we consider alternative dispute resolution approaches or litigation.
-Mediation or arbitration are cost-effective dispute resolution forums that can produce favorable results.
-Sometimes, however, the issues are too complex and the parties are too divided that these alternative forums are not appropriate, and trial is the best option.
+Mediation or arbitration is cost-effective dispute resolution forums that can produce favorable results.
+Sometimes, however, the issues are too complex and the parties are too divided that these alternative forums are not appropriate, and the trial is the best option.
 If litigation is necessary, we are zealous and unwavering in our intent and mission.

 We represent clients in state proceedings in Massachusetts.
 We handle a broad range of employment matters: